 Emboldened by my positive experience with the gentle Cafe Nico at Espresso Vivace yesterday, I decided I had to try something more serious.
 From what I had read, a macchiato sounded like the ticket, as it's sort of an "espresso with training wheels".
-Many of my friends had recommended Stumptown, which has a roaster-cafĂ© not far from my apartment.
+Many of my friends had recommended Stumptown, which has a roaster-café not far from my apartment.
 I was also intrigued in reading the tasting notes on their Hair Bender Espresso:

-"Coffees from every major producing region provide the individual components of this complex sweet and savory blend, which yields flavors of milk chocolate, caramel, jasmine, meyer lemon, apricot, and pineapple."
+"Coffees from every major producing region provide the individual components of this complex sweet and savory blend, which yields flavors of milk chocolate, caramel, jasmine, meyer lemon, apricot, and pineapple."Hey, that sounds pretty great, right?
+If it tastes like it says, who wouldn't like it?

 This time it was much easier to get myself through the door.
 I was still a bit nervous, and had to wait a bit to place my order, but I think I managed to sound confident and as if this was my regular drink.
 Alright, I thought to myself, I'm starting to feel pretty good about this whole coffee thing!
 Maybe this would become a regular occurrence for me?